Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

-for the two-dimensional HMF into $S^2$.
-For the case $\mathcal{M}=\RR^2$ and the target manifold is a revolution surface, using degree 1 harmonic map $Q_1$ as the building block, Rapha\"el and Schweyer \cite{Raphael13,Raphael14} constructed finite time blow-up solutions with rates \eqref{vandenBerg-rates} for all $k\ge 1$ in the equivariant class, where the initial data can be taken arbitrarily close to $Q_1$ in the energy-critical topology.
-For the case that $\mathcal{M}\subset \RR^2$ is a general bounded domain, D\'avila, del Pino and Wei \cite{17HMF} constructed solutions which blow up at finite many points with the type II rate \eqref{vandenBerg-rates} for $k=1$, and they further investigated the stability and reverse bubbling phenomena.
+called $n$-equivariant solution with $n\in \mathbb Z$.
+While van der Hout \cite{van_der_Hout2003} excluded finite-time bubble trees in the $1$-equivariant class, finite-time blow-ups do exist in such case.
+For the case $\mathcal{M}=\RR^2$ and the target manifold is a revolution surface, using the profile of degree 1 harmonic map $Q_1$, Rapha\"el and Schweyer \cite{Raphael13, Raphael14} constructed finite-time blow-up solutions with rates \eqref{vandenBerg-rates} for all $k\ge 1$ in the $1$-equivariant class, where the initial data can be taken arbitrarily close to $Q_1$ in the energy-critical topology.
+For the case that $\mathcal{M}$ is a general bounded domain in $\RR^2$, D\'avila, del Pino and Wei \cite{17HMF} considered the general case without symmetry and constructed {\it non-equivariant} solutions which blow up at finitely many points with the type II rate \eqref{vandenBerg-rates} for $k=1$, and they further investigated the stability of blow-ups and reverse bubbling phenomena.
 The construction in \cite{17HMF} can be generalized to the case $\mathcal{M}=\RR^2$.

-On the other hand, for SMF with $\mathcal{M}=\RR^2$, Merle, Rapha\"el and Rodnianski \cite{13MerleRaphaelRodnianski} constructed the finite time blow-up solution with the rate \eqref{vandenBerg-rates} for $k=1$ in the $1$-equivariant class.
-Analogous to the results in Krieger-Schlag-Tataru \cite{Krieger08} for wave maps, Perelman \cite{Perelman14} constructed finite time blow-up solutions with continuous rates.
-See also \cite{14-BejenaruTataru-book,SMF1,SMF2,SMF3,SMF4} and the references therein for the global well-posedness results and the dynamics of SMF near ground state.
+On the other hand, for SMF with $\mathcal{M}=\RR^2$, Merle, Rapha\"el and Rodnianski \cite{13MerleRaphaelRodnianski} constructed the finite-time blow-up solution with the rate \eqref{vandenBerg-rates} for $k=1$ in the $1$-equivariant class.
+Analogous to the results of Krieger, Schlag, and Tataru \cite{Krieger08} for wave maps, Perelman \cite{Perelman14} constructed finite-time blow-up solutions with continuous rates, i.e., Krieger-Schlag-Tataru type.
+The global well-posedness results in various critical spaces and space dimensions, and the dynamics of SMF near ground state have been studied widely in the works by Bejenaru, Ionescu, Kenig, and Tataru \cite{14-BejenaruTataru-book,SMF1,SMF2,SMF3,SMF4} and the references therein.

+For LLG, in the case $\mathcal{M}=\RR^3$, $a>0$, Alouges and Soyeur \cite{92Alouges} proved the existence of weak solutions for \eqref{LLG-eq-M} and constructed infinitely many weak solutions.
+The existence of the weak solution to LLG has been established by Guo and Hong \cite{93BolingMinchunCVPDE} when $\mathcal{M}$ is a closed Riemannian manifold with $m\geq3$, while for the case that $\mathcal{M}$ is a closed Riemann surface, the weak solution was shown to be unique and regular except for at most finitely many points \cite{93BolingMinchunCVPDE}.
+When $\mathcal{M}=\RR^2$ and the target manifold is a smooth closed surface embedded in $\RR^3$, approximation by discretization was used by Ko \cite{05KoJoy} to construct a solution of LLG that is smooth away from a two-dimensional locally finite Hausdorff measure.